JozzefBar/UMINT---AI/README.md

 		Fuzzy Logic Toolbox
 		Optimization Toolbox

-4. Clone this repository
+4. Clone this repository.
-5. Open Matlab, navigate to the directory where this repository is stored, and run the respective scripts.
+5. Open Matlab, navigate to the directory where this repository is stored.